 In addition to our storage and moving services, Chenal 10 Storage is a contract unit for the United States Postal Service (USPS).
 We offer the same postal services to accommodate your holiday shipping needs without having to wait in line at the post office.
 You can mail your holiday packages and buy stamps, priority boxes, envelopes, tape and other shipping materials.
 Plus, you can pick up any storage or moving supplies you might need, as well as use one of our storage units to store away any large gifts you received that you might not have space for yet.

 We also want your gifts to arrive safely and timely at their various destinations, so we have a few shipping tips to help you this holiday season.

 Try to stick to items you can ship easily and that you know will most likely survive the shipping process.
 This includes smaller items such as clothing, accessories and toys.

-Second, you should know the postal laws and regulations of the states or countries you’re shipping your gifts to.
+Know the postal laws and regulations of the states or countries you’re shipping your gifts to.
 USPS restricts what can be shipped domestically and internationally.
-Things like ammunition, drugs and gasoline are among the more obvious items that can’t be shipped domestically, while restricted international items expand to include nail polish, perfumes, alcohol, cigarettes and more.
+Things like ammunition, drugs, and gasoline are among the more obvious items that can’t be shipped domestically, while restricted international items expand to include nail polish, perfumes, alcohol, cigarettes and more.
 The full list of USPS shipping restrictions can be found here.

 Don’t use old boxes.
 The more worn and used a box is, the more likely it is to break.
 Use newer boxes and make sure that it measures a few inches larger (on all sides) than the gift you’re putting inside of it.
 That way, the box will also accommodate whatever packing materials you use to secure the gift (whether that’s bubble wrap or packing peanuts).